Cher-IS-7/cls-command-for-Linux/README.md

 # How it works?
 It is just a shell script that just has 'clear', the file 'chmod +x', renamed not to have the '.sh' at the end and moved to 'bin' directory.

+# Why is this a thing?
+Don't question, I am weird.